harshendu341/harshendu341.github.io/README.md

 # calc
-Open with home.html to begin with the web app.
-Mouse Click Interface.
+Mouse Click Interface for the web-app.